 I’ve had the doll for about six years now.
 I’ve turned to her in times of fear, insomnia, emotional pain, panic attacks and PTSD.
 I’ve wept with her (and perhaps for her), rocked her, kissed her, practiced Havening with her, snuggled her and slept with her in my arms.
 Until now, I’ve kept her presence in my life a secret from all but one person.
 She’s been more useful to me than any psychological therapy or pharmaceuticals I’ve ever tried, with the single exception of emotional intelligence coaching.

-As I sit in my attic space this afternoon, the wind is roaring in the bare trees.
+As I sit in my attic space this afternoon, the wind roars in the bare trees.
 Last night it rained.
 This morning on the way to our weekly breakfast date at a neighborhood diner there were snowflakes in the air as we navigated the crumpled, buckling, pot-holed roads.

 Photo by Ludde Lorentz on Unsplash